SIOSlab/plandb.sioslab.com/docs/index.rst

    'pl_bmassprov'
    'pl_radj'
    'pl_orbincl'
-   'pl_orbperreflink'
-   'pl_orbsmaxreflink'
-   'pl_orbeccenreflink'
-   'pl_bmassreflink'
-   'pl_radreflink'

-   For the last 5 columns denoting reference link columns, data is copied from the 'mpl_reflink' column to populate these 5 columns, since these columns do not exist in the extended table.
-Additionally, if 'st_mass' has a non-null value in the row that is being substituted in, then 'st_mass' and its associated error, limit, and reference link columns are also substituted.
+   'pl_reflink'

+   The last column, 'pl_reflink,' is only present in the extended table.
+Even in the case where no data is replaced (the current source is hte best source), this column is added to the merged table.

 #.
 The data is filtered such that the remaining rows have:

+    |   Planet Status not 0 AND
     |   Star Distance AND
     |   (Planet Semi-Major Axis OR (Planet Period AND Star Mass)) AND
     |   (Planet Radius OR Planet Mass OR Planet :math:`m\sin(I))`.